 School districts can submit 1 of 14 leaver reason codes for each leaver (Table 5 on page 32).
-One code is for students who graduate, and one is for students who drop out.
-The remaining 12 codes are for "other leavers"-students who: enroll in school outside Texas; enroll in Texas private school; enter home schooling; enter college early to pursue degrees; enroll in university high school diploma programs authorized by the State Board of Education; graduate outside Texas, enter Texas public school, then leave again; complete GEDs outside Texas; are expelled from school; are removed from school by Child Protective Services; are withdrawn from school for administrative reasons, such as nonresidence; return to their home countries; or die.
+One code is for students who graduate.
+Twelve codes are for "other leavers"-students who: enroll in school outside Texas; enroll in Texas private school; enter home schooling; enter college early to pursue degrees; enroll in university high school diploma programs authorized by the State Board of Education; graduate outside Texas, enter Texas public school, then leave again; complete GEDs outside Texas; are expelled from a district located in a county that does not have a juvenile justice alternative education program to which the student can be assigned; are removed by Child Protective

-Table 5 Leaver Reason Codes, Texas Public Schools, 2006-07
+Table 5 Leaver Reason Codes, Texas Public Schools, 2007-08

-Codea Leaver reason
+Code ^a Leaver reason

 Graduated or receive ed an out-of-state GED ^b

 01 Graduated

 85 Graduated outside Texas, returned to school, and left again

 86 Completed GED outside Texas

-Moved to other educ ational setting
+Moved to other educ rational setting

 24 Entered college early to pursue degree

 60 Withdrew for home schooling

 66 Removed from the district by Child Protective Services

 81 Withdrew from/left school to enroll in Texas private school

 82 Withdrew from/left school to enroll in school outside Texas

-87 Withdrew from/left school to enroll in a university high school diploma program authorized by the State

-Board of Education
+87 Withdrew from/left school to enroll in a university high school diploma program authorized by the State Board of Education

-Withdrawn by district
+Withdrawn by district t

 78 Expelled for criminal behavior and cannot return

-83 Administrative withdrawal for nonresidence, falsification of enrollment information, or failure to provide

-identification or immunization records
+83 Administrative withdrawal for nonresidence, falsification of enrollment information, or failure to provide identification or immunization records

 Other reasons

 03 Deceased

 16 Returned to home country

 98 Other (reason unknown or not listed above)

-^aCodes with an asterisk () are not included in the calculation of the dropout rate used for accountability purposes. ^bGeneral Educational Development certificate
+aCodes with an asterisk () are not included in the calculation of the dropout rate used for accountability purposes. bGeneral Educational Development certificate.